November 02, 2017

 A second study demonstrates that SNSP113 could potentially reduce established Pseudomonas infections in CF patients.
 In studies both as a single agent and in combination with tobramycin, an inhaled antibiotic commonly used in the treatment of lung infections, SNSP113 is shown to reduce the thickness of biofilms and prevent biofilm persistence when grown on CF epithelial cells.
 These studies demonstrated that PAAG disrupted Pseudomonas aeruginosa biofilms grown in co-culture on CF and wild type respiratory epithelium.
 Co-treatment with PAAG and tobramycin at the time of inoculation on CF respiratory epithelium augmented tobramycin efficacy against both a laboratory strain, PAO1, and a highly mucoid clinical strain, Pa529.

-“The results presented today further elucidate how SNSP113 can improve the treatment of cystic fibrosis by potentially reducing chronic infections that impair lung function while also improving the clearance of mucus and bacteria,” said Shenda Baker, Ph.D., Chief Executive Officer of Synspira.
+“The results presented today further elucidate how SNSP113 can improve the treatment of cystic fibrosis by potentially reducing chronic infections that impair lung function while also improving the clearance of mucus and bacteria,” said Shenda Baker, Ph.D., Chief Scientific Officer of Synspira.
 “We are continuing to evaluate in vivo capabilities of SNSP113 and its safety in a Phase 1a clinical trial as part of our clinical program to advance the treatment of cystic fibrosis patients, regardless of genetic mutation.”

 The second study results will be presented at a Formal Poster Session.